BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_2_Building_the_Structure_of_P2SH.md

   "p2sh": "2NAGfA4nW6nrZkD5je8tSiAcYB9xL2xYMCz"
 }
 ```
-It's especially helpful for checking your work.
+It's especially helpful for checking your work when you're serializing.

 Also consider the Python [Transaction Script Compiler](https://github.com/Kefkius/txsc), which translates back and forth.

 ## Hash a Serialized Script

-After you've created a locking script and serialized a locking script, the third step in creating a P2SH transaction is to hash the locking script.
-As we noted, a 20-byte OP_HASH160 hash is created through a combination of a SHA-256 hash and a RIPEMD-160 hash.
+After you've created a locking script and serialized it, the third step in creating a P2SH transaction is to hash the locking script.
+As previously noted, a 20-byte OP_HASH160 hash is created through a combination of a SHA-256 hash and a RIPEMD-160 hash.
 Hashing a serialized script thus takes two commands: `openssl dgst -sha256 -binary` does the SHA-256 hash and outputs a binary to be sent through the pipe, then `openssl dgst -rmd160` takes that binary stream, does a RIPEMD-160 hash, and finally outputs a human-readable hexcode.

-Here's the whole pipe, including the transformation of the hex to binary:
+Here's the whole pipe, including the previous transformation of the hex-serialized script into binary:
 ```
 $ redeemScript="52210307fd375ed7cced0f50723e3e1a97bbe7ccff7318c815df4e99a59bc94dbcd819210367c4f666f18279009c941e57fab3e42653c6553e5ca092c104d1db279e328a2852ae"
 $ echo -n $redeemScript | xxd -r -p | openssl dgst -sha256 -binary | openssl dgst -rmd160